-Universal youth work - As a type of provision, universal youth work is open to all young people (not targeted at particular groups), and its purpose is not pre-determined or aimed at addressing specific issues or problems as defined by policy makers.
+Universal youth work (also known as community-based youth work) - As a type of provision, universal youth work is open to all young people (not targeted at particular groups), and its purpose is not pre-determined or aimed at addressing specific issues or problems as defined by policy makers7.
+It can be particularly important in supporting young people to engage in learning/building readiness to learn.

 Wellbeing Web - The wellbeing web is intended to be an interactive and engaging process to measure outcomes.
 It is used by a range of practitioners including teachers and youth workers.
 The wellbeing web is used to support and assist growth and change.
-The process of using the wellbeing web to capture outcomes enables children, young people and their carers to recognise where they are, where they would like to be and what steps they need to get there.
+The process of using the wellbeing web to capture outcomes enables children, young people and their carers to recognise where they are, where they wouldlike to be and what steps they need to get there.
+The web uses the Getting It Right indicators of wellbeing to guide discussion about key areas of an individual's life.
+Its function is to provoke discussion about issues andcreate a graphic scale which shows the person's progress and journey of change.